kreutz-lab/OmicsData/README.md

 ## Examples

 An OmicsData object is created by `O = OmicsData(file);` where .txt, .xls, .xlsx, .csv and .mat files as well as a numeric input are accepted, e.g. the MaxQuant output tables can serve as file inputs here.
-Example data can be found in OmicsData/TestData.
+Example data can be found in the folder TestData.
 ```
 OmicsInit
 O = OmicsData('proteinGroups.txt');